7 Days, 371 Lives

 It’s been quite a week.

+Over the first 5 days of the current MOAS mission, Phoenix and her crew rescued 371 migrants.
 Within 24 hours of setting sail, we were dispatched to rescue a dinghy in distress.
 It contained 97 people, including 6 women, one of whom was heavily pregnant.

 Tuesday’s 274-person rescue included 21 women and 17 children.
 The crew took its routine and careful temperature of each passenger, monitoring for fever, and evaluated his or her health and medical history.
 One woman was 9 months pregnant, and there were a number of very young children and new-born babies.